-- Double check the order details – quantity, price, order type, product type
+- Double-check the order details – quantity, price, order type, product type

-If you hover over the pending orders, you can find the option to modify or cancel the order
+If you hover over the pending orders, you can find the option to modify or cancel the order.

-By clicking ‘modify’ the order form will be invoked and you can make the desired changes to the order.
+By clicking ‘modify,’ the order form will be invoked, and you can make the desired changes to the order.

-Here is a snapshot of the trade book
+Here is a snapshot of the trade book:

-So with this our first task is complete!
+So with this, our first task is complete!

 The next task is to track the price of Infosys.
 The first step would be to add Infosys to the market watch.
 We can do this by searching for Infosys in the search box.

-We can now track some live information about Infosys.
-The last trade price is Rs.1014.75; the stock is down -0.11% from its previous days close of Rs.1015.85.
-Infosys opened the day at Rs.1014.80 made a low of Rs.998.40 and a high of Rs.1028.95.
+Notice we have two stocks on the watchlist now – Infy and ITC.
+We can now track live price information on Infosys.
+The last trade price is Rs.1014.75; the stock is down -0.11% from its previous day’s close of Rs.1015.85.
+Infosys opened the day at Rs.1014.80, making a low of Rs.998.40 and a high of Rs.1028.95.
 The volumes were 3.6 million shares.